insignagency/DrupalCI/README.md

 ## Installing

 Download automated build from public Docker Hub Registry (or alternatively you can build an image from Dockerfile: `docker build -t="dockerfile/"image name" .` , then running the Dockerfile in the current folder).
-If you want the no cache version of your build, simply write `docker build --no-cache` .
+If you want the no cache version of your build, simply write `docker build --no-cache.`

 You can find here an exhaustive list of full build commands if necessary https://docs.docker.com/engine/reference/commandline/build/